 Plain and simple, herbaceous peonies are one of the loveliest flowers in existence.

-You might think they’re near impossible to grow and care for, but they’re not!

-They actually require far less maintenance than many other flowers and plants.
+You might think they’re impossible to grow and care for, but they actually require far less maintenance than many other plants and flowers.

 They’re closely associated with weddings, which is why they’re often mistaken for being high-maintenance and expensive flower buds.

 Make sure you choose your favorite variety before planting!

-If you’re planting bareroots in the Fall, make sure they contain healthy roots and have at least 3 healthy eye buds attached to the crown (just ask your local nursery for assistance if you have trouble picking them out).
+If you’re planting bare-roots in the fall, make sure they contain healthy roots and have at least 3 healthy eye buds attached to the crown (just ask your local nursery for assistance if you have trouble picking them out).